 We recently received an email from Teresa:

-I started going grey in my mid-teens just as many of my mother’s family have done.
+I started going gray in my mid-teens just as many of my mother’s family have done.

 Cut to today twenty years later; I am now the proud owner of hair that is halfway down my back and is primarily silver-white around my face and the rest is salt and pepper.

-So for all my sisters in grey, and for those of you considering it, rock that silver!
+So for all my sisters in gray, and for those of you considering it, rock that silver!